flatironinstitute/finufft/docs/c_gpu.rst

     Input/Output:

-    plan        the cufinufft plan object from the above plan stage
+    plan        the plan object from the above plan stage

     Returns:

     status      zero if success, otherwise an error occurred

-Note: The user must not change the contents of the GPU arrays ``x``, ``y``, or ``z`` (in 3D case) between this step and the below execution step.
+Note: The user must not change the contents of the GPU arrays ``x``, ``y``, or ``z`` between this step and the below execution step.
 They are read in the execution step also.

-Note: The actual plan (not its pointer is passed in); new GPU arrays are allocated and filled in the internal plan struct that the plan points to.
+Note: The actual plan (not its pointer) is passed in; new GPU arrays are allocated and filled in the internal plan struct that the plan points to.

 Execute
 ~~~~~~~